AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/set-up/accounts-and-services.md

     + [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/)
     + or [Amazon S3](https://aws.amazon.com/s3/?did=ft_card&trk=ft_card)

+>[!WARNING]
+>
->[!WARN] Ensure you have access to all of the aforementioned services, prior to continuing through this tutorial.
+>Ensure you have access to all of the aforementioned services, prior to continuing through this tutorial.
 >
 > Review sections below on how to set and provision the required services.